weiping-bj/SCP-Workaround-in-AWS-ChinaRegions/deployment/AdminAccount-ENG.md

 In the step of ```Attach permissions policies```, choose the following six managed policies:
 ![CreateRole-policies](png/Admin-04-createRole-policies.png "CreateRole-policies")

 The first five policies are AWS managed policies, and the last one is a customer managed policy that was just created.
+Set Role name as ```scpRole```.

 ## DynamoDB Table
 The DynamoDB Table will record which permission boundary policy file is used by different Pro Accounts and the S3 path of the policy file.
 An example is shown below: